YuriyNasretdinov/chukcha/README.md

 1. Limit for the maximum message size is 1 MiB, otherwise we can no longer serve results from disk because we read from disk in 1 MiB chunks.
 2. Write a more fine-grained test for on-disk format.
+3. Handle situations when we run out of disk space or the number of inodes.